 CQ3: Which are the kinds of biological processes in which a specific protein of type ‘Cystationine gama lyase’ participates, and has the function of performing molecular activities of type ‘carbon-sulfur lyase activity’?
 This query is related to the identification of biological processes (e.g. reactions) that involve a specific protein, a protein that should be able to performing this reaction.
 The relevance of this query is related to the capability of retrieving specific biological processes by means of proteins from specific reactions.

 CQ3 is available below (table 12)

 Table 12.
-Competency Question #3
+Competency Question #3 in DL

 ‘biological_process’ and

 ‘has participant’ some (‘Cystationine gama lyase’ and

 (‘is bearer of’ some (Function and (‘has realization’ only ‘carbon-sulfur lyase activity’)))))